How 9/11 changed air travel: more security, less privacy

 Security measures evolved with new threats, and so travelers were asked to take off belts and remove some items from bags for scanning.
 Things that clearly could be wielded as weapons, like the box-cutters used by the 9/11 hijackers, were banned.
 After “shoe bomber” Richard Reid's attempt to take down a flight from Paris to Miami in late 2001, footwear started coming off at security checkpoints.

-Each new requirement seemed to make checkpoint lines longer, forcing passengers to arrive at the airport earlier if they wanted to make their flights.
+Each new requirement seemed to make checkpoint lines longer.
 To many travelers, other rules were more mystifying, such as limits on liquids because the wrong ones could possibly be used to concoct a bomb.

 The long lines created by post-attack measures gave rise to the PreCheck and Global Entry “trusted-traveler programs" in which people who pay a fee and provide certain information about themselves pass through checkpoints without removing shoes and jackets or taking laptops out of their bag.